wkumari/draft-wkumari-dhc-capport/README.md

    break other protocols, and may expose more of the user's private information.

-3. The Captive-Portal DHCP Option
+3. The Captive-Portal IPv4 DHCP Option

-   The Captive Portal DHCP Option (TBA1) informs the DHCP client that it is behind a captive portal and provides the URI to access an authentication page.
+   The Captive Portal DHCP Option (TBA1) informs an IPv4 client that it is behind a captive portal and provides the URI to access an authentication page.
 This is primarily intended to improve the user experience; for the foreseeable future (until such time that most